git-cola/git-cola/README.md

 * [git-cola Installer](https://github.com/git-cola/git-cola/downloads)

-Once these are installed you can run *git-cola* from the Start menu or from a Git Bash by typing `cola`.
+Once these are installed you can run *git-cola* from the Start menu or by double-clicking on the `git-cola.pyw` script.

+You can also use `pythonw.exe` to invoke the `git-cola.pyw` script directly from the command-line.

-If you are developing *git-cola* on Windows you can run the code by using the `win32/cola` shell script.
+If you are developing *git-cola* on Windows you can run it from its source tree by using `pythonw.exe`.

-    /c/Python26/python setup.py build
-    win32/cola

-The `win32/cola` script assumes that you have `python` installed in either `/c/Python26` or `/c/Python25`.
-Adjust accordingly.
+    pythonw.exe bin/git-cola